Los Lunnis

 Los Lunnis is a Spanish children's puppet television show produced by TVE and broadcast by La 2 from 15 September 2003 and Clan since 2010 after the change on La 2's programming.
 It was also broadcast on the weekends on La 1 until 2011.

 The authors of the original idea are the TVE screenwriters Carmina Roig and Daniel Cerdà.
 Both conceived it, first under the supervision of the director of TVE Catalonia, Paco Freixinet, and later under the former head of news programmes, Valentín Villagrasa.
-Thanks to the song "Los Lunnis y los ninos nos vamos a la cama", composed by Cerdà and Jaume Copons, the program gained popularity.
-Currently, the show is composed of the following blocks: Lunnis and their friends, The Musical Rocket, Lunnipedia, and UNICEF.
+Thanks to the song "Los Lunnis y los niños nos vamos a la cama" (The Lunnis and Kids Are Going to Sleep"), composed by Cerdà and Jaume Copons, the program gained popularity.
+Currently, the show is composed of the following sections: Lunnis and their friends, Lunigags, English lessons, Good Habits, The Musical Rocket, Lunnipedia, and UNICEF.

 Plot

 The Lunnis are extraterrestrial beings that live in the world of Luna Lunera.
 There they have to resolve all type of plots and problems, some caused by the pirate Lucanero, who wants to steal the Big Magic Book of the witch Lubina.
 In March 2009, begins a new stage in which it changes the appearance of the Lunnis, the world of the Lunnis and the disappearance of the majority of the characters.

-Beside the characters, the space was presented by the singer Lucrecia, between his première and 2008, accompanied, during the first season by Àlex Casademunt.
+There are ten main characters.
+They include:

+Lupita, the red Lunni; Lublú, the blue Lunni; Lucho, the yellow Lunni; Lulila, the lilac Lunni; Lubina, the oldest Lunni; Professor Lutecio, a scatterbrained Lunni scientist; Lulo, a teenaged Lunni that always wears his hat backwards; Lula, another teenaged Lunni who is the pilot of their spaceship; Lumbrela, a middle aged teacher; and Lunicef, superhero that works with UNICEF to make the world a better place.

+Beside the Lunnis, there are various regular human characters as well.
+Lucrecia was the host of the show starting in September 2003 until March 2009, and once again starting in 2016.
+Since then, she has hosted Lunnis de leyenda (Lunnis of Legend), a miniseries that tells the story of a historical event or legend, followed by a song that summarizes it.
+She is one of the Lunnis' best friends. Àlex Casademunt, known on the show as Alex, was a host on the show in 2003 and 2004, and Lula was in love with him.
+Sergio Mur López, known on the show as Sergio, was a host on the show from 2004 until 2007, and he was Lucrecia's friend.